We had a wonderful time in Istanbul. enjoyed everything, but three days was far too short.

 Golden Horn

-The Golden Horn is a stunning natural harbour that separates the historic peninsula of Istanbul from the rest of the city.
-It played a crucial role in the defense of Constantinople (modern-day Istanbul) and was a key maritime trade route for centuries.
+The Golden Horn is an inlet of the Bosphorus, which divides the European side of Istanbul from the Asian side.
 It is a major tourist destination with recreational parks and cultural centres.
 There are various restaurants and boat cruises to choose from.

 The Galata Bridge is not just for the traffic but also a cultural and social hub.
 The upper level is for road traffic and tramlines and is popular among local fishermen who line the rails to fish in the waters of the Golden Horn. the lower level for pedestrians, shops, and restaurants.

-The Galata Bridge is not just for the traffic but also a cultural and social hub.
-The upper level is for road traffic and tramlines and is popular among local fishermen who line the rails to fish in the waters of the Golden Horn. the lower level for pedestrians, shops, and restaurants.
-Dining here provides stunning views of the Golden Horn and the historic skyline of Istanbul.
-The bridge has breathtaking views of the Bosphorus, the Golden Horn, and the landmarks of Istanbul.
+We explored the Galata Bridge and it was very interesting.
+The bridge it is not just for the traffic but it is also a cultural and social hub.
+The upper level is for road traffic and tramlines and we watched local fishermen who line the rails to fish in the waters of the Golden Horn.
+The lower level is for pedestrians, shops, and restaurauts.
+We had dinner in one of the restaurants, and the views of the Bosphorus, the Golden Horn, and the City was incredible.

 Finally, we did a 2-hour Bosphorus cruise from the Galata Bridge.
 It was great to see Istanbul from a new angle.
 On the cruise, we passed the great Dolmabahçe Palace.
 We also saw the Bosphorus Bridge.